RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Experimental Analysis

 \subsubsection{BraTS 2021 Dataset}

-Table~\ref{tab:brats21} presents a quantitative comparison of our proposed method against state-of-the-art approaches on the BraTS 2021 dataset.
-Methods are evaluated using DSC (\%) and HD95 (mm) on the three standard tumor sub-regions: ET, TC and WT.

-On the challenging BraTS 2021 dataset, our method achieves a mean DSC of 87.40\% and a mean HD95 of 5.08\,mm, demonstrating solid performance on par with several recent models.
-While some fully 3D architectures like Swin UNETR and highly parameterized diffusion pipelines like MedSegDiff-V2 attain superior absolute performance, they impose a severe computational burden, demanding massive parameter counts and FLOPs, MedSegDiff-V2 requires a staggering 983 GFlops.
-In contrast, RF-HiT maintains highly competitive segmentation quality across overlapping tumor regions, particularly on Whole Tumor (91.30\% DSC) and Tumor Core (87.07\% DSC), requiring a mere fraction of the resources.
+Table~\ref{tab:brats21} presents a quantitative comparison of our method against state-of-the-art approaches on the BraTS 2021 dataset.
+Methods are evaluated using DSC (\%) and HD95 (mm) on the three standard tumor sub-regions: ET, TC, and WT.
+Our method achieves a mean DSC of 87.40\% and a mean HD95 of 5.08 mm, demonstrating solid performance on par with several recent models.
+While some fully 3D architectures like Swin UNETR and highly parameterized diffusion pipelines like MedSegDiff-V2 attain superior absolute performance, they impose a severe computational burden, demanding massive parameter counts and FLOPs, with MedSegDiff-V2 requiring 983 GFLOPS.
+In contrast, RF-HiT maintains highly competitive segmentation quality across overlapping tumor regions, particularly on Whole Tumor (91.30\% DSC) and Tumor Core (87.07\% DSC), while requiring substantially lower computational cost.
 With just 13.6 million parameters, our method provides an exceptional tradeoff between model size, inference efficiency, and segmentation accuracy.
-This highlights the viability of deploying lightweight generative models directly in resource-constrained clinical settings.